Trump Administration Announces Plans To Shake Up The Kidney Care Industry

 Currently, most dialysis is delivered at dialysis centers, a multibillion-dollar industry dominated by two for-profit companies.
 In-center dialysis can be time-consuming and burdensome for patients.

 "Currently only 12% of American dialysis patients receive it at home.
-That would compare to 56% in Guatemala and 85% in Hong Kong," said Secretary of Health and Human Services Alex Azar.
+That would compare to 56% in Guatemala and 85% in Hong Kong," said Azar.
 "We want to get to 80% of those who are under treatment either in-home dialysis or transplanted eventually — so a radical change from where we stand now."

 CMS Administrator Seema Verma explained that the current system prioritizes payment to in-center dialysis, but her agency wants to start to incentivize in-home dialysis and transplants.